What is pityriasis rosea?

 Key points about pityriasis rosea

 - Pityriasis rosea is a type of skin rash.
-It starts with one large round or oval scaly patch.
+It starts with 1 large, scaly patch.
+It may be round or oval.
 This is called the herald patch.
 It then causes many more small patches.

 - The rash most often appears on the chest, back, and belly.